Vanar-AI-Excellence-Program/chmjunaid-and-muzamil-task-2/README.md

-# Complete Testing Suite - SvelteKit Application
+# SvelteKit Application

 ## Overview
-This project now has a comprehensive testing suite covering all major functionality:

-## Testing Infrastructure
-- **Unit Tests**: Vitest with Testing Library for component and utility testing
-- **E2E Tests**: Playwright for end-to-end user journey testing
-- **Mock Data**: Comprehensive mock data for testing scenarios
-- **Test Setup**: Complete test environment configuration
+This is a SvelteKit application with authentication, chat functionality, and dashboard features.

-## Test Coverage Areas
+## Features

 ### 1. Authentication Flow
 - Login/Registration forms